Intrinsic semiconductor

-An intrinsic (pure) semiconductor, also called an undoped semiconductor or i-type semiconductor, is a pure semiconductor without any significant dopant species present.
+An intrinsic semiconductor, also called a pure semiconductor, undoped semiconductor or i-type semiconductor, is a semiconductor without any significant dopant species present.
 The number of charge carriers is therefore determined by the properties of the material itself instead of the amount of impurities.
 In intrinsic semiconductors the number of excited electrons and the number of holes are equal: n = p.
 This may be the case even after doping the semiconductor, though only if it is doped with both donors and acceptors equally.
 In this case, n = p still holds, and the semiconductor remains intrinsic, though doped.
-This mean that some conductors are both intrinsic as well as extrinsic but only if n (electron donor dopant/excited electrons) is equal to p (electron acceptor dopant/vacant holes that act as positive charges).
+This means that some conductors are both intrinsic as well as extrinsic but only if n (electron donor dopant/excited electrons) is equal to p (electron acceptor dopant/vacant holes that act as positive charges).